 We purchase “big bales” – large rectangular bales weighing 1,000 – 1,400 pounds – whenever we can.
 This type of bulk buying significantly reduces the price of the hay.
 However times of wet or snowy weather, getting a truck and trailer into the soggy fields with that much weight isn’t always possible, so during those times we must feed smaller “regular” size bales.

-Equine Legacy Ranch purchased over 650 acres of property north of Spanish Springs in 2017 that will become home to the Virginia Range Mustangs Sanctuary, home to all of the rescues in our care!
+Equine Legacy Ranch purchased over 650 acres of property north of Spanish Springs in 2017 that will become home to the Virginia Range Mustangs Haven, home to all of the rescues in our care!

 This will also be a place where some of the older horses will be able to live their lives in peace and safety.
 We also know that a certain number of at risk horses will be removed from the range each year.
-These horses would also benefit from such a wonderful transitional home while they are being gentled and trained for life with humans once we get our current numbers reduced through adoption.
+These horses will benefit from a wonderful transitional home while they are being gentled and trained for life with humans once we get our current numbers reduced through adoption.

 Fencing materials are a priority to ready the property for the horses.
 Every dollar that goes toward fencing materials brings us closer to that goal.

-Sanctuary Equipment & Infrastructure:
+VR Mustangs Haven Equipment & Infrastructure:

 — Large Hay Bale Squeeze Tractor – or tractor with lift attachments – needed for moving big bales from storage, to the feeding stations in the fields.